 “…if thou shouldst be cast into the pit… and the sentence of death passed upon thee; if thou be cast into the deep; if the billowing surge–excerpts from Doctrine and Covenants 122:7-8 (emphasis added)

 conspireagainst thee; if fierce winds become thineenemy; if THE HEAVENS GATHER BLACKNESS… and above all, if the very jaws of hell shall gape open the mouth wide after thee, know thou, my son… the Son of Man hath descended below them all…“

 Those who are familiar with this scripture will realize that I’ve omitted a couple of important phrases…and that I stopped before reaching the climax of this powerful message.
 I’ve done this on purpose.
-Up until a year and a half ago, this edited version of this scripture was all I could see and feel in my life.
-If the scripture actually read as I’ve presented it here, it would indeed present a dark and dreary message.
-And, it would accurately represent the despair that those of us who suffer from addiction experience on a daily basis.
+Until a year and a half ago, this edited version of this scripture was all I could see and feel in my life.
+If the scripture actually read as I’ve presented it here, it would present a dark and dreary message.
+And, it would accurately represent the despair that those of us who suffer from addiction experience every day.

 So, what changed a year and a half ago?

 Through God’s Grace, I finally caught the true spirit and meaning of that last phrase: “…the Son of Man [Jesus Christ] hath descended below them all…” In a way incomprehensible to us, Jesus Christ suffered our pains, afflictions, and weaknesses so that we might be healed of them.
 I testify to you that this is true.
 Now allow me to piece together the fantastic promises that I omitted above:

 “…know thou, my son, that all these things shall give thee experience and shall be for thy good… therefore, hold on thy way, for God shall be with you forever and ever.–excerpts from Doctrine and Covenants 122:7,9 (emphasis added)